AhsanBaidar/MuLA_GAN/README.md

 ### Training a Model
 The training dataset split used in the paper is provided in the folder named "Dataset/train".
+[Download from here](https://drive.google.com/file/d/1moiW0Ptf5blF-hncV38mNtqXrg3vhSwr/view?usp=sharing).
 Start training by using the following command:

 ```